-Trying to decide what to leave at a grave doesn't need to be complicated.
+Trying to decide on a meaningful item to leave at a grave doesn't need to be complicated.
 With a bit of thought about the person you're honoring, you can quickly determine if an item is special, practical, and meaningful.
 There are lots of unique decorations for a grave that can show just how much you care.

 Some cultures use flowers to decorate graves.
 This practice is viewed as a respectful and beautiful way to honor the deceased.
 You must follow the cemetery's guidelines, if any, about leaving flowers on graves.
 Some cemeteries only allow fresh flowers, while others allow artificial and fresh.
 Cemeteries that allow fresh flowers see that once the flowers are spent, the groundskeeper collects and disposes them.